sparsh0006/jtg/README.md

 # jtg

-this assignment is for josh technology.
+this assignment is for josh technology for the front-end developer role